Koelreuteria paniculata

 Sapindaceae (family name)

-Forage for Pollinators: Heavily worked by Honeybees and Short-tongued Bumblebees for Nectar, and also but not so much for Pollen.
+Forage for Pollinators: Heavily worked by Honeybees and Short-tongued Bumblebees for Nectar, and also for Pollen.

 Flowering Time: July, August

-Growing Information: An elegant, slender small to medium deciduous tree growing to 8-12m (26-39 feet) high by 8m wide reaching full height in 20-50 years.
+Growing Information: An elegant, slender small to medium deciduous tree growing to 10m (up to 32 feet) high by 8m wide reaching full height in 20-50 years.
 It is a pest-tolerant specimen tree, also resistant to honey-fungus, and (as if that isn’t enough to make you want one of these trees) it is also drought-resistant, liking areas with long, hot summers.
 New growth dislikes late spring frosts when young leaves are out, hence why it is a good idea to plant in a sheltered south or west-facing site, and avoiding frost-pockets.
 It prefers well-drained or moist but well-drained soils of any pH and any type and full sun in West or South-facing aspect, with some shelter from wind.
 Leaves are pinnate; pink-coloured in spring, and in summer become large.
 The panicles of yellow flowers, with just four petals each, are conspicuous and are followed in autumn by the bladdery seed-pods which ripen from green to orange and pink.
-Native to China.
+Native to China, though “having been grown in gardens in the United Kingdom since 1763” (quote from Cambridge University Botanic Gardens).
 Hardy to between minus 10 and minus 15 ◦ C, though its leaves are sensitive to late and hard frost in spring, but the tree recovers from this set-back within a few weeks.
 The flowers have medicinal use for conjunctivitis, and are used as a yellow dye, while the leaves are used as a black dye.
 Seeds are used for bead-making.